ruzickap/k8s-eks-rancher/docs/src/part-02.md

 <h1>Note</h1>

-The following step is not mandatory (it is recommended)
+The following step is not mandatory (it is recommended)...

 </aside>